Oussama23o/comfyUI-Realtime-Lora/README.md

 ## Requirements

+> **JUST WANT TO ANALYZE OR SELECTIVELY LOAD LORAS?**
+>
-**Note:** The LoRA Analyzer and Selective Loaders work out of the box with no additional installation.
-The training backend requirements below only apply if you want to use the training nodes.
+> **The LoRA Analyzer and Selective Loaders work out of the box - no additional installation required!**
+>
+> The training backend requirements below **ONLY apply if you want to train LoRAs**.
+Skip this section if you're just using the analysis and selective loading features.

 **Python version:** Both AI-Toolkit and sd-scripts work best with Python 3.10-3.12.
 Python 3.10 is the safest bet.
 Avoid 3.13 for now.